 Our UK leadership continue with their commitment towards an ambition on gender balance and are accountable for measuring progress.
-All colleagues across the region are requested to have an Inclusion objective, that details how they will personally contribute to a more inclusive, diverse organisation.
-Our leaders have personal goals supporting a gender balanced leadership team.
+All colleagues across the region are required to have an Inclusion objective, that details how they will personally contribute to a more inclusive, diverse organisation.
+All senior leaders have a mandatory focus on female representation.

-We are proud to share that 62% of our UK leadership team are female.
+We are proud to share that 73% of our UK leadership team are female.